2017 Mountainfilm Festival Information

 Choosing the films and scheduling events requires time.
 The complete Telluride Mountainfilm 2017 schedule will be posted in mid-May.

 The Telluride Mountainfilm Festival began in 1979 as an opportunity for climbers and mountaineers to enjoy the Telluride outdoors by day and watch films about the mountains and mountain culture by night.
 It has evolved over the decades to enbrace a much wider and more diverse audience.
 The programming now stretches to the leading edges of contemporary social, cultural, and environmental issues.

 An orientation towards activism has increasingly defined MountainFilm Telluride since the mid-90's, a function of both leadership as well as a growing public appetite to engage with modern challenges.

 MountainFilm bills itself as America's leading independent documentary film festival.
-Additionally, the program includes a full-day symposium on pressing contemporary environmental issues: energy (2007), water (2008), food (2009), the extinction crisis (2010), activism (2011), population (2012), and climate solutions (2013).
+Additionally, the program includes a full-day symposium on pressing contemporary environmental issues: energy (2007), water (2008), food (2009), the extinction crisis (2010), activism (2011), population (2012), and climate solutions (2013), National Parks (2016).
 The weekend also features art exhibits, book signings, student workshops, and forums for aligned non-profits and related projects.